christroutner/RPi-Tracker/README.md

 Installation step-by-step directions are as follows:

-1. Install Raspbian and the latest updates
+1. Install Raspbian and the latest updates:
   1. Ensure your Raspberry Pi is running the latest version of Raspbian by following [these instructions](https://www.raspberrypi.org/learning/noobs-install/).

   2. The rest of the installation instructions assume that you are using an RPi v3.